huoyo/ko-time/README-EN.md

 > V2.2.3：Support using redis to store data

+> V2.2.5：Add `ko-time.discard-rate` to allow project discard some data;
+    Fix a bug for DataBase;
+    Add email;
 ## Copyright

 > 1.This project belongs to Chang Zhang,and Its open source protocol is Apache-2.0；